transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 under `results/audit/`.

 ## 7. Stage 2 — structural zeros and fixed demand

+Before submitting this potentially long topology and reconciliation phase, read **Large outputs, scratch storage, and archival** and verify the scratch capacity and output-root configuration.

 **Stage contract.** Inputs are the **required-convention** `config/structural_zeros.toml`, the **generated** scenario prior demand